Buffyverse role-playing games: Character rewards and development

-Canon
+Legacy

-The Buffy RPG has already contributed to Buffyverse canon, in that Faith Lehane and Kendra Young's last names were provided by Joss Whedon in response to queries from Eden Studios.
+The Buffy RPG contributed to Buffyverse canon, in that Faith Lehane and Kendra Young's last names were provided by Joss Whedon in response to queries from Eden Studios.
 These names are now used widely throughout fiction based upon the series.

+Following the success of the games, Eden Studios went on to release other licensed products based on the Cinematic Unisystem engine, including a 2005 game Army of Darkness Roleplaying Game, based on the cult film Army of Darkness.
+In 2006, Eden Studios ceased producing new Buffy the Vampire Slayer or Angel game books or supplements due to the licensing costs.